AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 See the :ref:`trace-control` section for more details on this aspect of the procedure.

-Compared to Decision Coverage, MCDC analysis incurs two important
+Compared to Decision Coverage, MCDC analysis incurs three important
 differences:

 * For each decision in the sources of interest, testing shall demonstrate the